tomtomcrypto/stlos/README.md

 ### EXRSRV.TF

-Once sTLOS & TelosEscrow are deployed and configured all that is left is to upgrade and configure the __exrsrv.tf__ contract on Telos Native that distributes the staking rewards.
+Once StakedTLOS & TelosEscrow are deployed and configured all that is left is to upgrade and configure the __exrsrv.tf__ contract on Telos Native that distributes the staking rewards.
-The configuration can be done using the following actions:
+The configuration can be done by calling the following actions:

 - `setratio(uint64_t ratio_value)`
   -  The ratio_value is multiplied to the rewards sent to EVM, a ratio of 90 will for example decrease EVM rewards by 10% (Normal reward * .90)
 - `setevmconfig(string stlos_contract, eosio::checksum256 storage_key, uint64_t wtlos_index)` actions.
-  -  stlos_contract is your sTLOS EVM contract address
+  -  `stlos_contract` is your sTLOS EVM contract address
-  -  storage_key is the computed storage key for the STLOS contract WTLOS balance
+  -  `storage_key` is the computed storage key for the STLOS contract WTLOS balance
-  -  wtlos_index is the index of WTLOS in the eosio.evm accounts table
+  -  `wtlos_index` is the index of WTLOS in the eosio.evm accounts table

 #### Get the WTLOS index